Utah’s Scenery Offers A Backdrop for Inclusive Family Camping

 After an initial internet search, calling park officials is the next most useful step in planning an inclusive camping trip.
 A campground might not be listed as ADA-accessible but could offer trails wide enough for wheelchairs and bathrooms that are usable for people with different abilities.

-Some campsites can be reserved online, but even when spots are available on a first-come, first-serve basis, Stickelman advises calling the campground manager to explain accessibility needs and to seek a reservation.
+Some campsites can be reserved online, but even when spots are available on a first-come, first-served basis, Stickelman advises calling the campground manager to explain accessibility needs and to seek a reservation.

 "I really think there are way more accessible sites than people realize, especially for the first-time camper.
 And sometimes it only requires a small modification or piece of equipment to make a campsite more accessible."